orbitalchicken/Roadmap/README.md

         when apt cache is missing, it just says not available.
 Instead it could tell the user or even help the user to refresh the cache. port to GTK3
         redesign main page to feature essential apps

-    mintmenu:
-        consider accompanying the user and hinting at things he/she might want to do (codecs, popular settings, popular apps etc..)

     use aptdaemon?
         aptdaemon doesn't work in LMDE and is being abandoned upstream